sina-sec/ELK/Elasticsearch/README.md

 * Add the Elastic Helm charts repo:
 `helm repo add elastic https://helm.elastic.co`

-* Install it: `helm install elasticsearch elastic/elasticsearch`
+* Install it: `helm install elasticsearch -f values.yaml elastic/elasticsearch -n NAMESPACE`

+### For create new NAMESPACE and replace to command [ -n NAMESPCE ]
+* ` kubectl create ns ELK `
+*  Use your specific name for Namespace Instead of ELK

 ### Install a development version using the main branch